 B.A.’74, LL.B.’77, LL.M.’79 (NYU), SJD’87 (Harvard).
 Lawyer practising civil litigation, international and constitutional law.
 Editor, Queen’s Law Journal (1977); former university professor (University of Windsor Faculty of Law, 1980-86; tenured, 1984); Director, and Chair, Political Portfolio, Muskoka Lakes Association, 1996-2006; President, Canadian Council on International Law, 1992-94; National Section Chair, Constitutional Law, 1991-93, International Law, 1998-2000, Canadian Bar Association; Co-Chair, Canada Committee, American Bar Association, 2006-2008.
 I welcome the opportunity to serve Queen’s and to make Council more useful and relevant to University Governance.
 Current term to 2015.

-OCT, B.A.'98, B.Ed.'99.
+OCT, BA'98, BEd'99.
 Ontario Certified Teacher.
 Member, Ontario College of Teachers.
 AMS President 1996–97.
 Chair, AMS Robert Sutherland Task Force 1997–98.
 Concurrent Education Students’ Association Council 1993–95 and CESA President 1995–96.
 Education Student Senator 1998–99.
 African-Caribbean Students’ Association 1993–99.
 Queen’s Debating Union 1997–99.
-Past member of Alumni Assembly and University Council.
+Past member of Alumni Assembly.
 Board member, Ottawa Community Immigrant Services Organization 2005–09.
-Director Emeritus of Capital Poetry Collective and Vice-Chair (Communications), Spoken Word Canada Board of Directors.
-Poet Laureate for the International Initiative for Mental Health Leadership.
+Founder and Creative Director, Cytopoetics 2007–present.
+Inductee to the VERSe Ottawa Hall of Honour 2013.
+Poet Laureate for the International Initiative for Mental Health Leadership since 2007.
 Current term to 2016.

-B.A.(Hons.)'87; Vice President Colliers International.
+BA(Hons)'87; Vice President Colliers International.
 I'm not sure what I should be telling you in less than ninety words other than that this is my third time running for University Council and obviously I have struck out the last two times!
 I'm hoping that third time is the charm!
 For all my loyal voters, I thank you and hope for your support once again.
 For anyone who has not voted for me in the past, give it a shot!
 What damage could I really do?
 Thanks.
 Current term to 2017.